mbullington/yellowstone/README.md

 ## Current Features

-- Raw RTP/AVP via UDP & TCP (interleaved)
+- Receive Raw RTP/AVP via UDP & TCP (interleaved)
   * Basic and Digest Authentication
   * Pause, Play, and Teardown (Close)
 - Simple RTCP parsing
-- Simple H264 transport parsing
+- H264 transport parsing (and writing video to a .264 file)
+- AAC transport paring (and writing audio to an .aac file)
+- ONVIF Metadata parsing (and writing to an output file)
 - ONVIF extensions to RTSP
+- ONVIF Audio Backchannel, sending ALaw audio to an IP Camera

 In the future, Yellowstone plans to support: